benlye/sunsynk-ihd-35/README.md

 All three display devices have an ESP32-S3 with 8MB of PSRAM.

 The 3.5" display is very nice - bright, sharp and easy to look at.
 The 7" display is somewhat disappointing as it has a very narrow viewing angle and looks washed out at most angles.
 It does display everything at a good size though so I'll keep playing with it.
-I don't have the 5" display yet.
+The 5" display seems to be a good middle-ground option, with the data being easily readable.

 <p align="center"><img src="img/mockup.png" alt='3.5" IHD Mockup' width="400"/><br><i>3.5" IHD Mockup</i></p>

 The 3.5" package looks like a nice compact device which can display all the salient information.
-The larger interface of the %" 7" screen will allow displaying more data in additional screens.
+The higher reolution of the 5" and 7" screens will potentially allow displaying more data in additional screens.

 ## How it works
 It's pretty simple.